 The plan for this party was simple: invite my mom, sister, sisters-in-law, and one may-as-well-be-a-sister friend over to put some freezer meals together.
 (And before you call me out on reinforcing outdated gender roles, I hasten to add that my dad and some of my brothers were there too — minding the baby and doing dishes.
 It was a full family affair!)

 Here's what I shopped and planned for.
 Each of these recipes serves about four people and I bought enough to make about eight servings of each.

-→ Read Jessica's guest feature series from this month: Love Your Freezer
+Read one of Jessica's guest feature series: Love Your Freezer

 What I Did Before the Party

 Compared to a full-on dinner party, prepping for this was a cakewalk.
 I shopped and pulled the recipes together but that was about it.
 I asked my guests to bring pans for freezing their food, plus aprons, knives, and cutting boards.

 More about how to prep for a freezer meal party in the previous post in this series: Freezer Meal Party 101: What You Need to Host a Meal-Making Party